nithril/nithril.github.io/_posts/2015-06-28-continuous-release-with-maven.markdown

 # The process

-The target process is the following:
+The target process is a slightly modified continuous integration pipeline:

-* Fix version of the project
+* Fix versions:
-* Fix version of the dependencies
+  * Project version
+  * Dependency versions
 * Compile, Test, Package, Deploy
 * If the project passes all the tests:
-** Promote the project artifact (ie. deploy to the upper environment) ** Increase the project version
+  * Promote the project artifact (ie. deploy to the upper environment)
+  * Increase the project version

+This process does not involve the common release steps: no need to remove snapshot qualifier, commit and wait for the jenkins pipeline to finish.
+The usual continuous integration pipeline is self sufficient and generate a releasable artifact.

 # Fix **Application** and **Dependency** versions